 - 1 grand prize winner will receive $1 million and the runner-up will receive $230,000

 - Use AI/deep learning methodologies to predict unplanned hospital and SNF admissions and adverse events within 30 days for Medicare beneficiaries, based on a data set of Medicare administrative claims data, including Medicare Part A (hospital) and Medicare Part B (professional services).

 - Develop innovative strategies and methodologies to: explain the AI-derived predictions to front-line clinicians and patients to aid in providing appropriate clinical resources to model participants; and increase use of AI-enhanced data feedback for quality improvement activities among model participants.

 - Opens on March 27, 2019, to the general public.
 Entrants will complete an online application and submit a brief slide deck providing information about the participants and their proposed solution.

-- CMS announces participants that will move on to Stage 1 by July 19, 2019
+- The Launch Stage has now closed.
+CMS anticipates to announce participants that will move on to Stage 1 by August 2, 2019